alinex/node-util/README.md

 * `CLONE` - clone object and all extenders before extending, keeps the resulting objects untouched (works only globally)
+* `OVERWRITE` - allow overwrite of array and object mode in specific elements
 * `ARRAY_CONCAT` - (default) if no other array-mode set, will concat additional elements
 * `ARRAY_REPLACE` - for all arrays, replace the previouse array completely instead